Spectacular nature, a wine region and the charming capital of Ljubljana

 Five-star experiences.
 Five-star ranking experiences are not only connected to the luxury of hotel rooms.
 The prestige of Slovenia is hidden in its natural and cultural richness.
 Five-star hotels believe that a true five-star experience happens when high standards of the services meet the best the environment has to offer.

 Combining a rich natural larder and historic food traditions with influences spanning Austria, Italy, Hungary and the Adriatic.
 It comes as little surprise that Slovenia is considered a rising star in the culinary map of the world.
 Slovenia’s culinary story would not be complete without a glass of world-class wine from one of the country’s 14 wine-producing regions.

 Slovenia’s traditional delicacies have something from neighbour Italy, Austria and Hungary, marrying Mediterranean and Central European flavours.

 Ask for Ana Ros, she was named the world’s best female chef 2017.

-10. Slovenia is romantic.
-As the world’s only country with the word ‘love’ in its name, it’s no surprise Slovenia is a haven for honeymooners and couples looking for a weekend away.
+Visit Slovenia: As the world’s only country with the word ‘love’ in its name, it’s no surprise Slovenia is a haven for honeymooners and couples looking for a weekend away.
 Home to some of the world’s most iconic romantic spots, including the magical castle on Lake Bled, the majestic Postojna Cave and the world’s oldest grape vine, here’s why Slovenia is one of the most romantic countries.